lamps-lab/CC25k/dataset/README.md

 ## Dataset Description

-The CC25k dataset is unique in its focus on **reproducibility-oriented sentiments** within scientific literature.
+The CC25k dataset is unique in its focus on **reproducibility-oriented sentiments (ROS)** within scientific literature.
 This introduces a novel approach to studying computational reproducibility by leveraging citation contexts, which are textual fragments in scientific papers that reference prior work.
-This dataset comprises 25,829 labeled citation contexts, each annotated with one of three sentiment labels: positive, negative, or neutral.
-These labels reflect the cited work's perceived reusability or reproducibility.
-Unlike traditional sentiment or citation datasets, CC25k uniquely focuses on reproducibility-related signals.
-The dataset contains labeled contexts along with metadata about the workers, their labeling process,  reproducibility study, citing paper, original paper, and the final aggregated labels.
-The columns in the dataset are detailed in the table below:
+This dataset comprises 25,829 labeled citation contexts from scientific literature published at AI venues, each annotated with one of three ROS labels: `positive`, `negative`, or `neutral`.
+These labels reflect the cited work's perceived reproducibility.
+The dataset contains ROS labeled contexts along with metadata about the workers, reproducibility study, related original paper, and citing paper, and the final aggregated labels.
+The columns in the dataset are detailed in the table below:  The columns in the dataset are detailed in the table below:

 | **Column Name**               | **Description** |